Back to all posts

 If your sink, shower, or tub takes forever to empty, don’t just write it off as a minor inconvenience.
 A slow drain is one of the first signs that a clog is forming in your pipes.
 You might also hear strange gurgling sounds coming from the drains, especially after flushing a toilet or running the washing machine.
 This gurgling happens when air gets trapped in the plumbing because of a blockage, forcing its way through the water.
 These two signs together are a clear signal that something is obstructing the flow and needs to be addressed before it gets worse.

-Unpleasant Odors from Your Drains
+Don’t Ignore Foul Smells from Your Drains

 Your drains should be relatively odorless.
 If you start noticing a foul, sewage-like smell coming from your basement floor drain or other drains in your home, take it seriously.
 This unpleasant odor often means that waste and sewage aren’t flowing away from your house properly and are starting to back up into your pipes.
 Not only is the smell awful, but it can also be a health hazard, indicating the presence of bacteria and contaminated water.
 A persistent foul odor is a definite sign that you should call a professional plumber right away to investigate the source of the problem.

-Puddles Forming Around Floor Drains
+Finding Puddles Around Your Floor Drains?

 A floor drain is designed to carry water away, so seeing water pooling around it is a major red flag.
 If you notice puddles forming on your basement floor near a drain, it’s a clear indication that the drain is not working correctly.
 This could be caused by a clog directly in the drain itself or, more seriously, a backup in the main sewer line that is forcing water back up into your home.
 Don’t ignore even a small amount of water, as it’s a sign that the system is overwhelmed and a larger backup could be imminent.

-When Multiple Drains Clog at Once
+What It Means When Multiple Drains Clog

 If you flush the toilet and water comes up in the shower, or if your kitchen sink and washing machine are both backing up at the same time, you likely have a bigger problem than an isolated clog.
 When multiple fixtures are affected simultaneously, it almost always points to a blockage in your home’s main sewer line.
 This is the large pipe that carries all the wastewater from your house to the municipal sewer.
 A main line clog is a serious issue that DIY methods can’t fix and requires immediate professional plumbing services.